thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *goals.dat* in *data/goals* directory or create new file with *dat* extension in that directory (example: *mygoals.dat*).
-- Each value in goal data structure must be one line length.
-- File must end with `[]`.

 ### Goal data structure
+- Each goal starts with tag `goal`.
-- Each ship start from `[` symbol.
-Any value between `[` and `]` is a index (it can be number or text) and must be unique.
+- Attribute `index` is index of goal (it can be number or text) and must be unique.
 At this moment this value is used to set/update goal in game.
-- Type: Type/category of goal which define what is needed to do for finish selected goal.
-Possible values: Reputation - gain max reputation in X bases, Destroy - destroy X ships, Discover - discover X fields of map, Visit - visit (discover) X bases, Craft - craft X items, Mission - Finish X missions, Kill - Kill X enemies in melee combat
+- Attribute `type`: Type/category of goal which define what is needed to do for finish selected goal.
+Possible values: Reputation - gain max reputation in X bases, Destroy - destroy X ships, Discover - discover X fields of map, Visit - visit (discover) X bases, Craft - craft X items, Mission - Finish X missions, Kill - Kill X enemies in melee combat.
-- Amount: Amount of target for selected goal to do for finish it.
+- Attribute `amount`: Amount of target for selected goal to do for finish it.
   For example 100 ships to destroy, etc.
-- Target: Optional parameter, ignored for Discover type, exact target for goal, depends on type of goal.
+- Attribute `target`: Optional attribute, ignored for Discover type, exact target for goal, depends on type of goal.
 Possible values: for Reputation and Visit, bases owners names: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
 For Destroy, any enemy ship index (from *ships* directory) or owners names: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
 For Craft, recipe index (from *recipes* directory), Type or ShowType (from